How to Optimize Images for Your Website: A Practical Guide

 Step 1: Pick the Right Format

-Want a deeper comparison?
-See our WebP vs AVIF analysis and lossy vs lossless compression explainer.
+For a deeper comparison, see our WebP vs AVIF analysis and our lossy vs lossless compression explainer.

 Step 2: Resize to Actual Display Dimensions